Crochet Yarn Weight Chart + How to Measure Wraps Per Inch (WPI)

 Just a heads-up: This blog post may contain affiliate links.
 Don't worry, though - these links are a win-win!
 They help support our site without costing you a penny extra.
 So, if you find something you love, clicking through won't just benefit us, but it'll also help you discover great products and resources!

-Yarn Weights Chart
+Crochet Yarn Weight Chart

 There are eight thickness levels of yarn, labeled with numbers 0 to 7: